- TRY IT FREE TRY IT FREE

 Step 3 Define Output Folder and Convert the Video.

 Once you are back on the main window, choose a destination folder from the Output field at the bottom to save the modified video, and click the Start All to create a new clip with the new settings.

 Alternate Step: Select a Device-Specific Preset

-Alternatively, after importing the raw footage to UniConverter, you can go to the Output Format: menu from the top-right corner of the interface, go to the Device tab from the top of the menu, select your preferred vendor from the left pane (Apple for this demonstration), select the target device you intend to play the video on from the right (iPhone Xs, Xs Max for this demonstration), and click the Start All once on the main window to export the video with the new display dimensions.
+Alternatively, after importing the raw footage to UniConverter, you can go to the Output Format: the menu from the top-right corner of the interface, go to the Device tab from the top of the menu, select your preferred vendor from the left pane (Apple for this demonstration), select the target device you intend to play the video on from the right (iPhone Xs, Xs Max for this demonstration), and click the Start All once on the main window to export the video with the new display dimensions.

-So now you know how to rotate video in Final Cut Pro X, and as you may have noticed, despite being a bit tricky, the process is extremely simple.
-However, as mentioned earlier, if you have a Windows PC, or even if you own a Mac but don’t want to invest in FCPX because of limited budget or don’t find the program worth putting your money in, you can always rely on Wondershare UniConverter as an alternate tool that is as efficient as Final Cut Pro, but is comparatively cheaper, and is available for both Windows and Mac platforms.
+So now you know how to rotate the video in Final Cut Pro X, and as you may have noticed, despite being a bit tricky, the process is extremely simple.
+However, as mentioned earlier, if you have a Windows PC, or even if you own a Mac but don’t want to invest in FCPX because of a limited budget or don’t find the program worth putting your money in, you can always rely on Wondershare UniConverter as an alternate tool that is as efficient as Final Cut Pro, but is comparatively cheaper, and is available for both Windows and Mac platforms.